 I call attention to the word ‘merely’ in the quote and suggest we jettison it.
-As no life is merely, I think.
+As no life is “merely," I think.

 In high school, I had a dislike for history classes.
 They were boring and all too focused on memorizing dates and the theme that went with them.
 But, I have come to love history when it is told in a way that I can relate to the people involved in history and how they related to the events, many of which are significant enough to stand apart.

 What I’ve learned about history at this later stage in my life is how utterly complex it is.
 Looking back and seeing how one thing affected another and how if this thing had not happened, things would have turned out so differently.
 Indeed, everyone played a part, yet they may not have realized it in that way.
 Not all parts are grandiose as is Teddy Roosevelt, from which the Teddy Bear was christened, along with the Panama Canal, millions of acres of protected natural areas, and a very long list of other beneficial accomplishments.
-In any play there are supporting actors.
-In any play there are stagehands, and a long list of other participants, that most are unaware of.
+In any play, there are supporting actors.
+In any play, there are stagehands, and a long list of other participants, that most are unaware of.
 Yet all are significant in the production of the play.
-I was delighted to meet some of them in this book and learn of their important parts.
+I was delighted to meet some of them in this book and learn about their important parts.

 As with this wonderful, engaging, and enlightening book, history is told in much greater detail than in history books from school.
 In fact, so much in this book never made it to history books that I’ve seen.
-As we zoom into to specific people and events, and then zoom out seeing how they and many others come together to create and live their lives, all affecting one another directly and indirectly, one can see the complexity in action.
+As we zoom into specific people and events and then zoom out seeing how they and many others come together to create and live their lives, all affecting one another, directly and indirectly, one can see the complexity in action.
 It is then seen as an organism instead of a linear time frame.

 Spread Some Joy Today–by zooming out and seeing the whole of the thing.